Minestom/minestom.net/docs/setup/dependencies.md

 # Dependencies

 :::alert info
-Minestom needs Java 21 or newer in order to run.
-If you are using Gradle, you must use version 8.5 or higher.
+Minestom needs Java 25 or newer in order to run.
+If you are using Gradle, you must use version 9.1 or higher.
+If you are using IntelliJ IDEA, you must use 2025.2 or higher.
 :::

 Adding Minestom to your Java project is done just like a normal library.